The 4 Steps to Beating Depression

 As there is usually more than one contributing factor to symptoms your therapist will guide you to the solutions that will have the most immediate or biggest impact on how you feel, while building on this from session to session.
 Habits take time to build and, for some health conditions, changes must be taken in a certain order.

 Good health always starts with food.
 In many cases, there is an argument for good quality supplementation.
 Not all supplements may be beneficial and it’s good to follow the advice of a therapist on effective dosage and form of supplement.
 It’s not always as simple as ‘Take Supplement A = Fix Problem A’.

 Here is a list of some functional tests that provide useful information and we commonly advise to our clients.

 - Full thyroid panel (possibly including thyrotropin-releasing hormone)

 - Stress and adrenal function (cortisol and DHEA)

 How do you or the people you know with depression deal with it?
 Do you understand some of the underlying causes in their disease?

 If you found this interesting, or have comments, please leave them below.
-Remember to share with someone you think might benefit from this information.
+Share with someone you think might benefit from this information using the links here.